imhicihu/Augmented_Reality_Cemetery_experimental/README.md

 ### What is this repository for? ###

-* _Process-workflow-checklist_ turning a 2d object and virtually transform it to 3d augmented reality object.
+* _Process-workflow-checklist_ that implies turning a 2d object and virtually _render it_ to 3d augmented reality object.

 ### Procedures ###